 Challenge 2: Accessing and Using the Data — Where is it stored, and how do I get it?

-The Peterman dataset was compiled from multiple files scattered across email inboxes, regional offices, and gray literature.
+The Peterman dataset was compiled from multiple files scattered across email inboxes, regional offices, and grey literature.
 Data were stored in inconsistent formats, lacked clear versioning, and were difficult to discover outside of specific research networks.
 Even today, no API or structured access mechanism exists to update or query the data programmatically.
 As a result, researchers hoping to build on the dataset may have to start from scratch.

 Remedies:

 Rather than developing bespoke data catalogues or repositories, agencies should adopt existing catalogues used beyond their own institution such as the Ocean Biodiversity Information System, Zenodo, or the Knowledge Network for Biocomplexity).
-These are proven platforms with a broad user base that support persistent storage, discoverability, and interoperability.
+These are proven platforms with a broad user base that support persistent storage, discoverability, and interoperability.Best Practice 5: Store and Analyze Data in Ways That Others Can Easily Access, Use, and Trust

 Challenge 3: Sustaining the Dataset — Who is responsible, and why should I contribute?